mariowoleg/WebPortfolio/README.md

 ## ✨ Coming Soon: Features
 As the web portfolio is still in progress, there are a few features that I would like to include in the following weeks:

 1. Responsive design using Bootstrap.
-2. Translations to catalan, english and german (if possible).
+2. Translations to Catalan, English and German (if possible).
 3. Improve overall styling.
 4. Include a few additional relevant academic projects.
-5. Include photo of myself.
+5. Include a photo of myself.
-6. Include links to more relevant platforms.
+6. Include links to other platforms.
+7. Change hosting platform and link.